 Support and guidance

 From the moment you join LJMU, you will be assigned a personal tutor who will be responsible for supporting your academic and personal progress throughout the course.
 This kind of one-to-one support is particularly useful for discussing course-related issues or concerns you may have during your studies.
 As part of your timetable you will have regular contact with your tutor in a Peer Learning Group.

 Other forms of support include a Student Support Zone and library which stay open in the evenings and at weekends during term time.
 The IM Marsh Campus where this course is based is renowned for its friendliness and strong sense of community.
 You can watch the campus video here.

 If you are passionate about sport and want a chance to help others achieve their sporting ambitions, a degree in Sport Coaching could be the route for you.
 Current demand for appropriately qualified coaches is high across a variety of settings (coaching children; participants and athletes).
-To be a successful coach, you need to be self-confident, have strong interpersonal skills and a sense of responsibility, alongside an in-depth professional coaching knowledge.
+To be a successful coach, however, you need to be self-confident, have strong interpersonal skills and a sense of responsibility, alongside an in-depth professional coaching knowledge.
 This course will provide you with opportunities to gather this knowledge in areas such as coaching methods, sport psychology, training programmes and planning and delivering sessions.

 What you will study on this degree

 Please see guidance on core and option modules for further information on what you will study